rollerworks/search/docs/integration/doctrine/dbal.rst

 .. caution::

-    A ConditionGenerator is configured with a database connection and SearchCondition.
+    A ConditionGenerator is configured with a Doctrine DBAL QueryBuilder and SearchCondition.
     So reusing a ConditionGenerator is not possible.

     Secondly, the generated query is only valid for the give Database driver.